 La Fete Nationale is France’s national anniversary of the storming of the Bastille, which took place on July 14, 1789.
 To Anglos, it is called “Bastille Day” and throughout France, celebrations take place with fireman’s balls, parades, music, and fireworks.
 The fireworks in France take place on either July 13 or July 14.
 Ironically, my birthday is also July 14.
 (No, I don’t think it’s a coincidence.)
 While I haven’t been all over France to experience every town’s Bastille Day celebrations and fireworks, what I saw in Etretat were pretty impressive.
 Until I see something better, Etretat has my vote.

-[Update: according to the Normandy tourism board, there will be fireworks happening all over Normandy; however, it’s best to check the local town websites for the latest updates as the government has restricted large-scale gatherings.]
+[Update: according to the Normandy tourism board, there will be fireworks happening all over Normandy; however, it’s best to check the local town websites for the latest updates.]

 I really believe the best Bastille Day fireworks in Normandy take place in Etretat because, quite simply, you are not just getting a show of fireworks in the sky.
 The location of the displays is perfectly positioned right by the falaises (cliffs)—in this case, Falaise d’Aval.
 You are getting a brilliant show of pyrotechnics and every time there is an explosion, the falaises are illuminated in various colours.